-- 3 Inspection of the stabilizer-fuselage connection (the free play of the locating pins) - 3.1 During the sailplane rigging check that the stabilizer fixing pin properly and firmly locate the stabilizer on the fin (see the Maintenance Manual Fig.2-20b).
+- 3 Inspection of the stabilizer-fuselage connection (the free play of the locating pins) - During the sailplane rigging check that the stabilizer fixing pin properly and 3.1 firmly locate the stabilizer on the fin (see the Maintenance Manual Fig.2-20b).
 There should not be any vertical free play.
-Check the pin for the damage, wear or rust and its fixation in the fin (see the Maintenance Manual Fig.3-3b). - 3.2 Assure that elevator control unit properly and without any exceeded forces connects to the both elevator's surfaces.
+Check the pin for the damage, wear or rust and its fixation in the fin (see the Maintenance Manual Fig.3-3b). - Assure that elevator control unit properly and without any exceeded forces 3.2 connects to the both elevator's surfaces.
 There shouldn't be any free plays. - 3.3 Inspect the horizontal free play.
 Before inspection support the fuselage to make sure it will not move.
 Apply the force approximately 5 daN forward and backward

 at the tip of the stabilizer in the horizontal plane.
 The free play measured at the tip must not exceed 5 mm.

 RESULTS:

 4 Control systems inspection for the free play

-in th inspection must be done when the control stick, flaps handle and pedals are fixed ne neutral position.
-The measuring location must be on the root section of the esponding control surface.
-The allowed free play limits are shown in the atenance Manual (Section 2.7.2, table 2-3)
+posit contr inspection must be done when the control stick and pedals are fixed in the neutral tion.
+The measuring location must be on the root section of the corresponding rol surface.
+The allowed free play limits are shown in the Maintenance Manual tion 2.6.2, table 2-3).

-4.1 Measure the flaps free play.

-4.2 Measure the ailerons free play.
+4.1 Measure the ailerons free play.

-4.3 Measure the elevator free play.
+4.2 Measure the elevator free play.

-4.4 Measure the rudder free play.
+4.3 Measure the rudder free play.

 RESULTS: